Combinations are similar to straddles, but the two options have different strike prices, different expiration dates, or both.

 Let’s move on to short combinations.

 Short straddles profit in flat markets and lose in volatile markets.
-If the market rises or falls too far, the assignment (exercise) losses could be more than the combined premiums received upfront.
-Short combinations are similar.
+If the stock moves too far up or down, assignment losses can exceed the premiums received.
+Short combinations behave the same way.

 Let’s go through some short combination questions.